pguth/pidgin2gajim/README.md

 pidgin2gajim
 ============

 This program converts OTR keys from Pidgin format to Gajim format.
+You should be [using Gajim instead of Pidgin for more secure OTR chat](https://micahflee.com/2013/02/using-gajim-instead-of-pidgin-for-more-secure-otr-chat/).
+This tool allows you to transition and take your OTR key and your list of verified fingerprints with you.

 Your Pidgin OTR files are here: